nickmckenney/Building-a-JSON-API/presentations.md

 # Presentations

-In place of doing science-fair-style or one-by-one presentations, you will prepare a short (3 -5 minute) screencast demo of your project, which you will upload to YouTube/Vimeo.
-We'll watch the presentations on Thursday afternoon!
+You will prepare a short (3 -5 minute) screencast demo of your project, which you will upload to YouTube/Vimeo.
+We'll watch the presentations together!

+### Warnings

+- **Do not put your video in your Github repository** or e-mail it to us, since it'll be at least 500MB.
+- **Record a quick test video first.** Otherwise you'll end up with [this](https://www.youtube.com/watch?v=dCukspxmNDs).
+- **Make sure your microphone is turned on.** See previous comment.

 ### Hard Requirements